Shutai and Metabolic Sociology

 Summary

-A short explanation of the Japanese concept 'shutai' and metabolic sociology
+A short explanation of 'shutai' and metabolic sociology

 Yuka Hasegawa